Is It Safe to Travel to Nigeria in 2026?

 Kaduna

-Do not travel due to civil unrest.
+Do not travel due to unrest, crime, and kidnapping.

 Kano

-Do not travel due to civil unrest.
+Do not travel due to unrest, crime, and kidnapping.

 Katsina

-Do not travel due to civil unrest.
+Do not travel due to unrest, crime, and kidnapping.

 Kogi